calistad/Customer_Analysis/Customer_sentiment.md

 * Loss Function: **Categorical Cross-entropy** (Results in higher accuracy than Binary Cross-entropy.)
 * Optimizer: **Adam** (Handles noise and reduces overfitting to improve the model performance.)

-If the company wants to predict future consumer sentiment, they are recommended to use **Natural Language Processing** and **Neural Networks**.
+If the company wants to predict future consumer sentiment, **Natural Language Processing** and **Neural Networks** are recommended.

-They may further use another model for cross-validation to achieve high accuracy results.
+They may further use another model for cross-validation to achieve higher accuracy results.

 ## Resources